Pomodorini Confit Tomatoes (Slow cooked baby tomatoes)Dec 2, 2016

 Makes: 4 servings as a side dish

-Ingredients for one normal sized oven tray
+Note the ingredients are for one normal sized oven tray.

 • One red and one yellow punnet of cherry tomatoes, buy small baby Romas tomatoes or any other type of baby tomatoes as ripe as possible

 • The grated rind of one large lemon